-Kansai Airport Limited Express Haruka may be your first train in Japan.
-It is operated between Kansai (Osaka) airport and Greater Osaka area, Kyoto, Kusatsu and Maibara.
+Kansai Airport Limited Express Haruka may be your first train if you arrive in Kansai airport.
+It is operated between Kansai (Osaka) airport, Tennoji, Shin-Osaka, Kyoto, Kusatsu and Maibara.
 But please be careful that Haruka does not stop at Osaka station.
 It stop at Tennoji and Shin-Osaka.
 If you want to go to Osaka station, you have to transfer to the local train at Shin-Osaka.
 This express train has 30 round trips a day and are operated mostly every 30 minutes.

 Kyoto (京都) is most popular destination in Japan.
 You may visit Kyoto by Japan Rail Pass, Kansai Area Pass, Kansai Wide Area Pass, Kansai Hiroshima Area Pass and other JR West Rail Passes.
 You may be wondering how much you can use your pass to explore Kyoto?